Priyesh1311421/NSS-Frontend/README.md

 - **React**: JavaScript library for building user interfaces.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
+- **Google Sheets**: Used as the backend for storing and managing data.
 - **Vercel**: Hosting platform for deploying the website.

 ## Setup and Installation